adivenxnataly/DisplayCalibration/README.md

  *default value 1.0, maximum value 2.0

+**New Version** :

-• for new release x.x-200, using disable VSYNC for better experience. before you install this version, try to find out if the device you are using uses VSYNC, with the command:
+for new version `x.x-200` using disable VSYNC for better experience. before you install this version, try to find out if the device you are using uses VSYNC, with the command:

     dumpsys SurfaceFlinger | grep -A 15 "DesiredDisplayModeSpecs"